 In 2009 Denis suffered a major heart attack!
 It came as a stupendous shock as he was not overweight; had not smoked (cigars) since 2006, had a full BUPA check every year which he passed with flying colours, and did a fast 25 minute walk every day from Waterloo station to his office.
 On speaking to his Consultant a day or two later, it was explained that had Denis not been in A&E when the major attack occurred, he most probably would not have survived.
 It was called ‘the Widow-maker’!

 Determined to get back to full health, shortly after coming home from hospital Denis was attempting gentle yoga, doing the exercises recommended by the hospital and six weeks after his heart attack he started rehabilitation classes which he continues to this day.
 He now attends a Cardiac Gym once a week which monitors his progress and he also does a speed walk most days.

 Needless-to-say, from the moment of Denis’ heart attack we cut out all cakes, pastries, crisps, scotch eggs and pork pies (his favourite snack at work) and followed what we believed to be a heart healthy diet.

 In 2013 my daughter-in-law Sarena gave birth to our youngest grandchild and whilst on maternity leave learned about the benefits of natural food and juicing; what’s in processed food and how all of this can affect our health in the long run.
-So convinced of the benefits of eating healthily, Sarena started The Juicy Health Company and also began studying to become a Nutritional Naturopath with the London College of Naturopathic Medicine.
+So convinced of the benefits of eating healthily, Sarena started The Juicy Health Company (this is now Boost and Balance) and also began studying to become a Nutritional Naturopath with the London College of Naturopathic Medicine.

 It wasn’t long before we could see the obvious effects on her family of cutting out all processed food and following a natural, healthy diet.
 Both she and my son positively glowed with health and my grandchildren were thriving.